tobidsn/chatgpt-retrieval/README.md

 # chatgpt-retrieval

-Simple script to use ChatGPT on your own files.
+Simple script to use ChatGPT on your own files and create article.

 ## Installation